Canadian Immigration Courts and Administrative Tribunals

 The Immigration Division (ID)

 The ID deals with two significant matters: Admissibility to Canada and Detention Reviews

 - Admissibility to Canada – Sections 33 to 43 of the IRPA lay out grounds of inadmissibility to Canada, namely security, human or international rights violations, criminality or serious criminality, organized criminality, health grounds, financial reasons, misrepresentation, and non-compliance with the Act!
 The Immigration Division (ID) of the IRB holds admissibility hearings.
 The people who attend such hearings are usually referred to the ID by the Canada Border Services Agency (CBSA) officers.

-- Detention Review Hearings – The CBSA detains foreign nationals and permanent residents in certain circumstances under provisions of the IRPA.
+- Detention Review Hearings – The CBSA detains foreign nationals and permanent residents in certain circumstances under the IRPA.
 The Immigration Division holds hearings within the first 48 hours of detention, then after seven days, and then every 30 days to decide whether the individual needs to remain in custody or be released.
 Sometimes a bail bondsperson approaches the ID and posts a bond to encourage the Division to remove the affected person under certain conditions.

 The Immigration Appeal Division (IAD)